-The intent of this ordinance is to maintain the rural character of Temple, in part by preserving the visibility of night-time skies.
-This ordinance recognizes the importance of lighting for safety and security while encouraging energy efficiency, and promotes good neighborly relations by preventing glare from outdoor lights from intruding on nearby properties or posing a hazard to pedestrians or drivers.
+The intent of this ordinance is to maintain the rural character of Temple, as defined by Temple's Vision Statement in the Master Plan, in part by preserving the visibility of night-time skies.
+This ordinance recognizes the importance of lighting for safety and security while encouraging energy efficiency and promotes good neighborly relations by preventing glare from outdoor lights from intruding on nearby properties or posing a hazard to pedestrians or drivers.